RayTakemura/Test/README.md

-  # abcd
+  # Abcd

   ## Description
-  blah blah blah
+  description

   ## Installation
-  just install it
+  installtion stuff

   ## How to use
-  just use it
+  how to use alskjhdf;laksjf

   ## Contribute
-  say hi to me
+  just say to me

   ## Test
-  just run it
+  just test it

   ## License
   A short snippet describing the license (MIT, Apache etc)